aymantaleb/SpotifytoMP3/README.md

                 if 'movieRenderer' in video_details:
                     continue'
-Which seemed to fix the errors I was getting
+Which seemed to fix the errors I was getting.